A Theoretical Framework for Statistical Evaluability of Generative Models: R enyi divergences

 Note that KL divergence $f_{\KL}(q,q^\star): = \KL(q^\star\|q)$ is the limit of the $\alpha$-R\'enyi divergence as $\alpha \rightarrow 1$.
 The same construction in the proof of \cref{res:renyi} gives us the following corollary.

 \begin{restatable}{corollary}{KLres} $f_{\KL}$ is not weakly evaluable. \end{restatable}

 These two divergences share a common pathology that our construction exploits --- their value can become unbounded if a model places negligible mass compared to the ground truth on even a single point.
 Additionally, these metrics are inherently one-sided, whereas the test-based metrics we discussed are symmetric.
 More specifically, the value of the $\alpha$-R\'enyi divergence or KL divergence can only become unbounded through points where $q^\star$ is nonzero but $q$ is vanishingly small.
 In this sense, these divergences penalize undercoverage of the ground-truth distribution rather than generic mismatch.
+We believe that our negative results for the $\alpha$-R\'enyi and KL divergences extend to a broader subclass of tail-sensitive $f$-divergences.
+However, we know that this does not hold in general for all $f$-divergences, as \cref{res:binaryeval} shows that the TV distance is 3-weakly evaluable.
+It would be interesting to explore the characterization of evaluability for general $f$-divergences in future work.